aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/torah/shemot/parashat-shemot-color-coded-according-to-its-narrative-layers.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
 <span class="p"><sup>23</sup>&nbsp;It was, many years later, the king of Mitsrayim died.
-The Children of Yisrael groaned from the servitude, and they cried out; and their plea-for-help went up to Elohim, from the servitude. <sup>24</sup>&nbsp;Elohim hearkened to their moaning, Elohim called-to-mind his covenant with Avraham, with Yitsḥaq, and with Yaaqov, <sup>25</sup>&nbsp;Elohim saw the Children of Yisrael, and Elohim knew.</span>
+The Children of Yisrael groaned from the servitude, and they cried out; and their plea-for-help went up to Elohim, from the servitude. <sup>24</sup>&nbsp;Elohim hearkened to their moaning, Elohim called-to-mind his covenant with Avraham, with Yitsḥaq, and with Yaaqov, <sup>25</sup>&nbsp;Elohim saw the Children of Yisrael, and Elohim knew.</span>[foot]The only source that mentions a covenant with the forefathers is P, in Genesis 17 – this covenant is also alluded to in Exodus 6:3 (P).
+Note also a similar sequence of redemptive actions in the first verses of Exodus 6 (P).
+P accepts J's version of events in which the Israelites were enslaved - according to E, this is not necessarily the case, and see above, in Exodus 1.[/foot]
 </div></td></tr>